aplteam/Tatin/docs/TatinUserSettings.md

 Note that the priority is not 0 anymore but 90: Any 0 is replaced by the lowest number yet minus 10. `priority` is used to determine the sequence in which the Registries are scanned in case the user asks for a specific package without specifying any registry at all.

+#### Adding the Tatin Test Registry

+_Don't_ add it permanently!

+The simple reason is that under certain circumstances Tatin scans all Registries in order to find a package, and usually you don't want to include the Test Registry in such a scan.

 ## Putting the user config file elsewhere